JeffreyYH/JeffreyYH/README.md

 ### Hi there 👋

 <p>I’m Yafei Hu.
-I’m currently a PhD student at CMU.
-I’m interested in 3D perception, RL and decision making for robotics.
+I’m a robotic researcher interested in 3D perception robotics, and how motion planning and RL policy learning could benefit from 3D perception.
+I currenly work at the RAI institute as a research scientist and I did my PhD at CMU.
 </p>

 You can know more about me via: